justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 By all accounts lazy sweeping is a great win for Cyclone and has exceeded performance expectations.
 Though there is a slight performance overhead that affects some programs the overall performance improvement across a wide range of programs more than compensates.

-Lazy sweeping is a large-scale change that took a few months to fully-integrate into Cyclone.
-Although there is work involved to re-stabilize the GC code after such a significant change, this does open up the possibility to experiment with future larger-scale GC optimizations.

 # Conclusion

 The garbage collector is by far the most complex component of Cyclone.
 The primary motivations in developing it were to:

-- Extend baker's approach to support multiple mutators
+- Extend Baker's approach to support multiple mutators
 - Position to potentially support state of the art GC's built on top of DLG (Stopless, Chicken, Clover)

 There are a few limitations or potential issues with the current implementation: